-Where the principal information categories of FIGURE 19 occur in the care delivery process is shown in FIGURE 20.
-This figure shows the cycle of information in an iterative, investigation process typical not just of clinical medicine, but of science itself.
+Where the principal information categories of FIGURE 18 occur in the care delivery process is shown in FIGURE 19.
+This figure shows the cycle of information in an iterative, problem solving process typical not just of clinical medicine but of science itself.
 The system as a whole is made up of two parts: the "patient system" and the "clinical investigator system".
-The latter consists of health carers, and may include the patient, and is responsible for understanding the state of the patient system and delivering care to it.
+The latter consists of health carers, and may include the patient (at points in time when the patient performs observational or therapeutic activities), and is responsible for understanding the state of the patient system and delivering care to it.

 Starting from the patient (right hand side of figure) we can see that Observations lead to Opinions on the part of the investigator, including assessment of the current situation, goals for a future situation, and plans for achieving the goals.
+Personal and published evidence and knowledge almost always play an important part in this process.
 The latter lead to Instructions designed to help the patient achieve the goals.
 A complex or chronic problem may take numerous iterations - possibly a whole lifetime's worth - with each step being quite small, and future steps depending heavily on past progress.
 The role of the investigator (and associated agents) is normally filled by health care professionals, but may also be filled by the patient, or a guardian or associate of the patient.
 Indeed, this is what happens every time a person goes home from the pharmacy with prescribed medication to take at home.

-FIGURE 20 Categories of information in the care process
+FIGURE 19 Categories of information in the investigation process